-Health care costs are rising—especially for retirees, and many will need long-term care.
+Health care costs are rising—especially for retirees, and some may need long-term care.
 Learn the moves you can make to help prepare yourself.

 Longer lifespans and rising health care costs are driving investors to control their financial exposure to uncovered bouts of care—particularly in retirement.

-It is important to take steps to minimize your financial exposure to uncovered medical costs.
+It is important to take steps to minimize your financial exposure to uncovered medical costs, potentially including long-term care expenses.
 But whereas your incentives for saving for retirement are easy to digest—to be able to afford a desired lifestyle after your working years—planning for the less palatable aspects of old age can be more challenging.

-A report from the U.S. Department of Health and Human Services estimates that about half of people turning 65 will need some type of long-term care services in their lifetimes.2
+A report from the U.S. Department of Health and Human Services estimates that 70% of people turning 65 will need some type of long-term care services in their remaining years.2

 Medicare Part A covers nursing facility care for a limited time, but only after a qualified hospitalization.
 However, Medicare will not pay for nursing homes when custodial care is the only care needed; nor will it pay for care for conditions such as Alzheimer’s disease.
-Patients suffering from Alzheimer's or other cognitive ailments may live for many years, all the while requiring assistance and, as the disease worsens, expensive hands-on assistance.
+Patients suffering from Alzheimer's or other cognitive ailments may live for many years and often require hands-on assistance.

-By the time people reach their 30s, they tend to have a pretty good idea of the lifestyle they want to pursue, including in retirement, says Kristi Rodriguez, the National Sales Manager for insurance provider Nationwide.
+By the time people reach their 30s, they tend to have a pretty good idea of the lifestyle they want to pursue, including in retirement.
 There are a number of ways to save for retirement with your future health care needs in mind.

 Another option for funding long-term care expenses is to withdraw or borrow money from life insurance policies, or generate income from annuities.
 Note that either of these options would probably fall short of covering costs if someone needs care for many years.

-As health care costs continue to rise, it’s important to understand the options you have to help protect the assets you’ve spent a lifetime accumulating.
+As health care costs continue to rise, it’s important to understand the options you have to help control your financial exposure to uncovered bouts of care.
 Your Morgan Stanley Financial Advisor has access to multiple long-term-care products from a wide variety of respected insurers and can help you choose the one that offers the optimal combination of cost and benefits.